 TBSI participants will attend the final concert of the Viola d’Amore Concert on Sunday, June 7.

 The Institute ends with a public concert by all participants and faculty: the combined forces of the TBSI Orchestra, TBSI Choir, Tafelmusik Baroque Orchestra, and Tafelmusik Chamber Choir.
 This concert is held in the resplendent acoustics of Grace Church on-the-Hill on the final evening of the Institute, Saturday, June 13.

 All participants are invited to join in a spirited reading of one of Bach’s large-scale choral works, directed by Ivars Taurins, assisted by various faculty members.
 Past ‘bashes’ have traditionally featured the St. John Passion and St. Matthew Passion.

 Lectures will be offered by faculty members and guests on various aspects of baroque music, performance practice, theatre, and art.

-These will include displays and demonstrations by bowmakers and instrument makers as well as classes in harpsichord tuning and maintenance.
+These will include talks and demonstrations by bowmakers as well as classes in harpsichord tuning and maintenance.

 Social Events details

 Music Sales details